ZGIS/smart-portal-webgui/src/docs/source/scenarios.rst

   - :ref:`#UserAuth`
   - :ref:`#OWCCollections`
   - :ref:`#DataUserAdmin`

-  - :ref:`#AccessCheckTracking`: When data is searched for, results presented/requested as cards or on map search, and from those results download or visualisation or editing is requested from a (web) user then this info will be collected so the data/collection owner knows about impact, can be shown together with the s?
+  When data is searched for, results presented/requested as cards or on map search,
+    and from those results download or visualisation or editing is requested from a (web) user then this info will be collected so the data/collection owner knows about impact, can be shown together with the s?
     (e.g. views/download).
 When data is requested for download a disclaimer/License agreement might be to be